 Signs point to expanded investment in capital projects that have been put on the backburner for far too long.
 This extends to industries that have postponed forklift upgrades to their technology infrastructure – both front-end and back-end.

-With cloud adoption and SaaS models imparting cost control and greater efficiency, companies will look for ways to blend intelligence in their CRM to orchestrate closer relationships with their customers.
+With cloud adoption and SaaS models imparting cost control and greater efficiency, companies will look for ways to blend intelligence in their CRM (like Salesforce or Microsoft Dynamics) to orchestrate closer relationships with their customers.

 Read: Why Do You Need a CRM?

 Metrics, Big Data, and analytics have abstracted how a company treats its customers by automating and mapping a journey from prospect to loyal brand advocate.
 Now companies will take that data and use it to improve and personalize the customer experience even further.